Rewarding great design, environmental guardianship and community spirit in County Durham.

 The County Durham Environment Awards is an annual event rewarding projects that demonstrate great design, environmental guardianship and community spirit across the county.

-They are hosted by the County Durham Environment Partnership, with the aim of recognising the efforts of a range of organisations and individuals through the following award categories.
+The 2018 awards were hosted by the County Durham Environment Partnership, with the aim of recognising the efforts of a range of organisations and individuals through the following award categories.

 - Built environment